michaelabon/d2/content/posts/inventory-management.md

 ### Favourite these:

-    is:armor basestat:custom:>=32 not:classitem tag:none not:exotic not:blue
+    basestat:custom:>=32 tag:none not:exotic not:blue

 ### Keep these:

-    is:armor basestat:total:>=64 not:classitem tag:none not:exotic not:blue
+    basestat:total:>=64 tag:none not:exotic not:blue
-    basestat:highest:>=25 basestat:secondhighest:>=20
+    basestat:highest:>=25 basestat:secondhighest:>=20 tag:none not:exotic not:blue

+which combined becomes:

+    (basestat:total:>=64) OR (basestat:highest:>=25 basestat:secondhighest:>=20) tag:none not:exotic not:blue

 ### Raid armor - consider keeping these for the mod slot

     (is:armor source:raid) tag:none